TrickyTroll/good-bot/README.md

 pass them to the container so that the program can read them.

-Passing file to a container is quite simple using [`volumes`](https://docs.docker.com/storage/volumes/).
+Passing files to a container is quite simple using [`volumes`](https://docs.docker.com/storage/volumes/).
 In short you will need to add the following flag and argument to the previous `docker run` command.